Optimizing IT Management

 Choose IT Solutions Aligned with Business Goals

-When selecting IT solutions, healthcare organizations must adhere to best practices that ensure effective outcomes.
+When selecting IT solutions, healthcare organizations must adhere to that ensure effective outcomes.

 1. Define Clear Objectives: Establish specific, measurable goals that the IT systems should help achieve, such as enhancing patient outcomes or optimizing administrative workflows.
 Addressing ongoing challenges like low-value care is crucial, as it emphasizes the need for effective IT solutions that deliver tangible benefits to patients.